edjw/edjw.github.io/_posts/2018-01-02-how-often-is-1st-january-a-monday.md

 ![](/uploads/2018/01/02/first_jan_mon_2018.png)![](/uploads/2018/01/02/mean_wait_2018.png)

+**The next time 1st January is a Monday is 2024.
+The previous time was 2007.**

+There are three groupings of frequency of 1st January being X day of the week

+1. **Tuesdays (293 since the year 1 AD), Fridays (292) and Sundays (293).**
+2. **Wednesdays (287) and Thursdays (288)**
+3. **Mondays (283) and Saturdays (282).**

+Somebody (else) probably has an explanation for why this happens.

-# From the year 1AD to 9999
+# From the year 1 AD to 9999

 Just to test that a bit further I tried it from 1AD to the year 9999 as well.
 (9999 is the maximum year Python has in its standard library.)
-The results are almost exactly the same.
+The results are as good as exactly the same.

 | Day of week | Times 1st Jan has been X day | Avg years to wait |
 | --- | :---: | :---: |